-If Build pull requests is enabled then buddybuild will build the pull request merge commit when you open a pull request and whenever you push code to a pull request, instead of building the pull request commit.
+If Build pull requests is enabled then buddybuild builds the pull request merge commit when you open a pull request and whenever you push code to a pull request, instead of building the pull request commit.

-Otherwise, if Build pushes is enabled then buddybuild will build your commit when you push code.
+Otherwise, if Build pushes is enabled then buddybuild builds your commit when you push code.

 Optimizing your setup

 For larger teams we recommend that you enable pull requests by default for all branches and build pushes for base branches only.
 This allows your team to have the latest pull request commit status and the latest commit status on your base branches (like develop and master), while reducing the noise of unstable feature branches.